avs-7955/PythonBootcamp/README.md

 # Python Mini Projects
-Here are many mini-projects made in Python.
+This repository consists of various Python projects which I made while learning Python.
 <br>
 Some of the main projects are:
 <br>